 Shopify regular plans range from $29 to $299.
 While the Basic and other Shopify plans are affordable to many, expanding the online store functionality often requires installing apps.

-Many of these apps require another subscription that adds to the monthly costs.
+Although many free Shopify apps exist, most require another subscription that adds to the monthly costs.
 Besides, adding apps collaborates to slowing down the page – a big no for SEO.

 Some options like the Shopify POS Pro add resources such as staff permissions and multi-locations for an additional $89 monthly plan.